zenialexandre/asteroids/README.md

 -> Space (Shoot).<br>

 ## Scoreboard 💯
+There are some different ways to increase your points.

 ### Increasing the score
 - On destroyind asteroids:<br>
 -> Big asteroids rewards the player with 10 points.<br>
 -> Medium asteroids rewards the player with 30 points.<br>